dark-neonus/trapezna-recomendations/README.md

    - Recommends dishes that contain the user's preferred products.

 2. **Graph Visualization:**
-   - Displays the connections between user sessions, dishes, and their ingredients as an interactive graph.
+   - Displays the connections between user sessions and their dishes' ingredients as an interactive graph.

 ## How It Works